(2006-12-26) Identity (I), Permutation Matrices, Exchange Matrix (J)

 in n+1 variables, which vanish when two of the variables are equal.

-Such an equality is easily proven for the "last" term, by induction on n.
+That's easily proven for the last pair, by induction on n.

 (HINT: The coefficient of the last variable raised

 to the n-th power is the Vandermonde determinant for the n previous variables.)

 had stumbled upon determinants when solving several

 Those include Cardano (in the 2 by 2 case only)

 However, Vandermonde published the first investigation (1771)